Start;Home;Main Function;Financial System Stability;bukan default.aspx

 Macroprudential Supervision

-Bank Indonesia conducts macroprudential supervision through financial system surveillance as well as inspections of banks and other institutions with interconnectedness to banks as required.
-Surveillance begins with monitoring financial system developments to the identification, analysis and evaluation of risk.
-In practice, banks are required to provide and submit data and information as required and are held accountable for the accuracy of the data and information submitted.
+Bank Indonesia conducts macroprudential supervision through financial system surveillance and/or inspections of banks and/or other institutions to safeguard macroprudential policy implementation.
+Surveillance begins with monitoring financial system developments to the identification, analysis, and evaluation of risk.
+In practice, banks are required to submit data and information as required and are held accountable for the accuracy of the data and information submitted.

 Macroprudential Policy Instruments